Myers-Briggs Personality Types: Understanding Your Psychological Profile

 The Process of Taking the Myers-Briggs Test

-It consists of forced-choice questions that measure preferences across four dichotomies:
+The MBTI assessment is a self-reported questionnaire designed to identify personality types.
+It consists of forced-choice questions that evaluate preferences across the four dichotomies:

 • Extraversion (E) vs. Introversion (I)